anachrocomputer/avrTest/README.md

 This frequency may be measured as a means of verifying correct clocking of the AVR chip.

-On the ATtiny2313 and ATmega328P, an RGB LED should switch between colours, including fully off and fully on (white).
+On the ATtiny2313, ATmega328P and ATmega1284P, an RGB LED should switch between colours, including fully off and fully on (white).

 On the ATtiny1616, an RGB LED should fade between colours using PWM.
 In addition, a 500Hz square wave should be generated on pin PA4.

-On the ATtiny2313, ATmega328P and ATtiny1616, the serial port
+On the ATtiny2313, ATtiny1616, ATmega328P and ATmega1284P, the serial port
 should transmit a message at 9600 baud.
+In the case of the ATmega1284P, the message will only appear on UART0.
 The message will be improved in a future version of the code.